 |---|

-start() | Starts the Motion Server connection in Basic Mode. |
+start() | Starts the Motion Server connection in Direct Mode integrations. |

-send(audio, end) | Sends avatar speech audio in Basic Mode. |
+send(audio, end) | Sends avatar speech audio in Direct Mode integrations. |

-yield(...) | Feeds audio or motion data in Custom Mode. |
+yieldAudioData() / yieldFramesData() | Feeds encoded audio payloads and motion data payloads in Backend Mode integrations. |

 interrupt() | Interrupts the current response and clears buffers. |